 We account for income taxes using the liability method in accordance with the FASB guidance for income taxes.
 Under this method, deferred tax assets and liabilities are determined based on differences between financial reporting bases and tax bases of assets and liabilities and are measured using the enacted tax rates expected to apply to taxable income in the periods in which the deferred tax asset or liability is expected to be realized or settled.
 Deferred tax assets are reduced by valuation allowances if we believe it is more likely than not that some portion or the entire asset will not be realized.
 As almost all earnings from our continuing foreign operations are permanently reinvested and not distributed, our income tax provision does not include additional United States taxes on those foreign operations.
-The amount of earnings at December 31, 2014 that is permanently reinvested was approximately \$1.1 billion.
-It is not practical to determine the amount of federal and state income taxes, if any, that might become due in the event that the earnings were distributed.
+The amount of earnings at December 31, 2015 that has been earned over time, and permanently reinvested, was approximately \$1.2 billion.
+It is not practical to determine the amount of federal and state income taxes, if any, that might become due in the event that any remaining available cash associated with these earnings were distributed.

 The FASB guidance for income taxes prescribes a recognition threshold and a measurement attribute for the financial statement recognition and measurement of tax positions taken or expected to be taken in a tax return.
 For those benefits to be recognized, a tax position must be more likely than not to be sustained upon examination by taxing authorities.
-The amount recognized is measured as the largest amount of benefit that is more likely than not to be realized upon ultimate
+The amount recognized is measured as the largest amount of benefit that is more likely than not to be realized upon ultimate settlement.